Fran Rooney

-Fran Rooney (2 December 1956 – 20 May 2024) was an Irish businessman, sports executive and barrister-at-law who was the executive chairman of Blocknubie Limited, which supplies solutions in the blockchain and artificial intelligence.
+Fran Rooney (2 December 1956 – 20 May 2024) was an Irish businessman, sports executive and barrister-at-law.
 He had a football background and was the CEO of the Football Association of Ireland from 2003 to 2004.
 He was also a chartered accountant and fellow of the Institute of Chartered Accountants in Ireland.

 As the CEO of Baltimore Technologies, Rooney took the company from a small operation to a global enterprise with a market capitalisation of $13.6 billion that was twice named Ireland's company of the year.
 Rooney was also presented with the 2000 Businessman of the Year by the President of Ireland and 2001 Entrepreneur of the Year by the Bank of Ireland.
 Rooney was the subject of considerable media interest both in Europe and the US following his involvement with Baltimore Technologies and was the subject of an RTÉ documentary in the Raging Bulls series.

 Early life

 Rooney was born to John and Dolores in Ringsend on 2 December 1956.
 He took his Leaving Cert at CBS Westland Row.
 Rooney played football with Home Farm, Shamrock Rovers, St Patrick's Athletic and Bohemians.
 He subsequently became a member of the Institute of Chartered Accountants in Ireland, Institute of Internal Auditors and Irish Computer Society.

 Early in his career; he was the General Manager of National Irish Bank from 1990 to 1993, the Managing Director of Meridian from 1993 to 1994 and the CEO of Quay Financial Software from 1994 to 1996.